department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/development/FrontEnd/Offline Mode.md

 ---

 # Offline Mode
 ## What is offline mode
 Offline mode is a feature which enables the user to continue using the app with as little obstruction as possible in low connectivity environments.

-Disconnecting from the internet while using the app no longer displays error screens.
-Instead, cached data will be used to display the users' information if it has already been retrieved in this session.
-If data is not available for a feature, an informative message will be displayed instead of an error screen.
+Disconnecting from the internet while using the app:
+* No longer displays error screens for network failures.
+* Cached data will be used to display the users’ information if it has already been retrieved in this session.
+* If data is not available for a feature, an informative message will be displayed instead of an error screen.

 ## How does offline mode work

-Enabling offline mode works by utilizing two libraries, NetInfo to detect the network status of the device and react-query to store and fetch the data in the local cache.
-When the device disconnects from the network, NetInfo will listen for that change, display an offline mode banner app wide, and set the status for react-query to handle how data should be fetched.
-When in offline mode, react query will not make API requests.
-Instead, it will check the local cache for the query and provide that to the query caller.
-If no data is available in the cache for a query, an empty result is returned.
+Enabling offline mode works by utilizing two libraries:
+* [NetInfo](https://github.com/react-native-netinfo/react-native-netinfo) - detect the network status of the device
+* [react-query](https://tanstack.com/query/v5/docs/framework/react/overview) -  to store and fetch the data in the local cache

+When the device disconnects from the network:
+1. NetInfo will listen for that change, display an offline mode banner app wide
+2. Set the status for react-query to handle how data should be fetched.

+When in offline mode:
+* react query will not make API requests.
+* It will check the local cache for the query and provide that to the query caller
+* If no data is available in the cache for a query, an empty result is returned.

 On initial load of the App component, an event listener is set up to set the connection status for react-query using NetInfo.
 Offline mode is currently behind a feature flag and can be toggled by `offlineMode `in the remote config screen of the developer settings.
 After offline mode has been enabled in the remote config, restarting the app is required for it to function properly.

 ## How do I add offline mode to my feature?